 Types of diagnostic scans

-Uses x-radiation to take images of dense tissues inside the body such as bones or tumours
+Uses x-radiation to produce images of the inside of the body.

 A scan that uses sound waves to create images from within the body.
-A scanning microphone is moved over the part of the body that is being scanned, gel is placed on the skin beforehand to help the scan work better.
+An ultrasound probe is moved over the part of the body being scanned.
+Gel is placed on the skin beforehand to help the scan work better.

-An internal ultrasound scan; a probe is placed inside the vagina to get a closer look at the pelvic organs that are being examined
+An internal ultrasound scan; a probe is placed inside the vagina to get a closer look at the area that is being examined.

 A procedure used to examine the inside of the uterus (womb).
 A narrow tube with a telescope at the end called a hysteroscope is inserted through the vagina to take images of the womb.